Wanghongpenggg/Graduation_project/README.md

 * Registered
   * Submit business registration as a business
 * Registered company page
   * Display the list of registered companies.
-Each company has a “View” button to view the company details, including the information submitted during the company registration and all mine information of the company. * There is a modification button to modify corporate information*
+Each company has a “View” button to view the company details, including the information submitted during the company registration and all mine information of the company.
+There is a modification button to modify corporate information.
 * Pending business page
   * Display a list of all businesses to be reviewed, each with an "Audit" button